 www subdomain to the original domain, add a

 CNAME record with your GitHub pages profile URL with a

 That’s it, both

-your-domain.com will go to your selected GitHub pages site.
-If you want to see a live example, you may visit my portfolio “hossainkhan.com” hosted via GitHub pages ✌️.
+your-domain.com will now go to your selected GitHub pages site (may need to wait up to 24 hours).
+If you want to see a live example, you may visit my portfolio “hossainkhan.com” hosted via GitHub pages repository ✌️.